frobertpixto/hand-drawn-shapes-dataset/README.md

 - If you want to contribute, submit a pull request.
 - If you found a bug, have suggestions or need help, please, open an issue.

 ---

+# Licenses
+- The data: Hand-drawn Shapes (HDS) Dataset © 2022 by Francois Robert is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+- The code: The code in the notebooks is licensed under the MIT license.
+See [here](processing/LICENSE.txt).
+---
 by Francois Robert